Abhay Mishra’s journey with Ganga

-The journey was completed in three stages spread over three years and offered us an opportunity to witness the current state of affairs of the river and to study the impact of Ganga on the cultural & economic activities of the societies along the route as well as the impact of societal activities on the river in turn.
-It was a mesmerising experience to see how a mother turns into lifeline for millions and eventually condemned to transform into a diminutive, dying river.
-The colourful diversity and underlying unity of the cultural and behavioural traits of the people living on the either side of the river inspired us to write.
+The journey was completed in three stages spread over three years.
+It offered us an opportunity to witness the current state of affairs of the river.
+And to study the impact of Ganga on the cultural & economic activities of the societies along the route.
+As well as the impact of societal activities on the river in turn.
+It was a mesmerizing experience to see how a mother turns into a lifeline for millions.
+And eventually condemned to transform into a diminutive, dying river.
+The colorful diversity and underlying unity of the cultural and behavioural traits of the people living on the either side of the river inspired us to write.
 Different cities have their own and unique way of looking at Ganga and dealing with it.

 The book leaves the reader very sad and not without reason, but did you find anything that was re-assuring, anything that still gave you hope that we may get Ganga back sometime.

 Walk along the Ganges with an eager ear and she starts narrating her story spontaneously.
 As you noted, most of these stories prominently have shades of sadness – of varying tones and textures.
-However Dar Dar Gange stories are ain’t just a long saga of pain and sorrow.
-It also has sparkling silver linings – the undying struggles of the sons of soil who, far moved from glare of media and publicity, are fighting tirelessly, working silently to save Ganga from an impending demise.
+However Dar Dar Gange stories are not just a long saga of pain and sorrow.
+It also has sparkling silver linings – the undying struggles of the sons of soil.
+Who, far moved from glare of media and publicity, are fighting tirelessly.
+Working silently to save Ganga from an impending demise.
 These people are completely untouched by Delhi and everything that it symbolizes.
-In fact, these very people give us reasons to believe in a future that’s a lot less bleak.
+In fact, these very people give us reasons to believe in future that is a lot less bleak.
 They give us hope!

 How did you deal with the dichotomy of devotion & exploitation when you saw them together?

-Take the case of Hindus of Manikpur near Allahabad – they bury their dead in the dried up river-bed instead of consigning them to the funeral pyre because the dams, up stream, leave way too little water in the river to allow the traditional way of cremation.
+Take the case of Hindus of Manikpur near Allahabad – they bury their dead in the dried up river-bed instead of consigning them to the funeral pyre.
+Because of the dams, up stream, leave way too little water in the river to allow the traditional way of cremation.
 They pin their hopes on the next floods when the Mother will spread her arms and satiate the souls of their dead.